nicklafferty/craftycody/content/life/let-s-talk-shoes.md

 For a long time, it was boots.
 Fur boots, leather boots, thigh-high boots- you name it.
 I never had too many, but I had curated a nice collection some of which I still have.

 Then came high heels.
 Hoo boy.
 Now heels I absolutely had a metric ton of.
 You could find them so cheap and there was so much variety.
 I love unique things and heels were no exception.
 I wish I had photos at the peak of my collection, but alas.
 I found great deals at discount stores like Ross and found little stores in strip malls that would sell two pairs for $15.

+As I got older, my care for fashion flew by the wayside.
+I wasn't going out nearly as much and getting together with friends consisted of movies or just hanging out at the house.
+There was no need for 7-inch stilettos anymore.

+When I started moving from